 5.2.
 Driving without a License

 Driving without a driver’s license (CRS 42-2-101) is generally a class A traffic infraction.
-People who have a current and valid license but forget to carry it with them while driving face charges for a class B traffic infraction.
-The same is true if the defendant’s license has been expired for less than one year.
+If you have a current and valid license but forget to carry it with you while driving, you face charges for a class B traffic infraction.
+The same is true if your license has been expired for less than one year.
 Penalties for traffic infractions include a fine of $15 to $100.
 A second offense carries 6 DMV points.
 There is no mandatory jail time.12

 Call our Colorado law firm for legal advice.